 This is not the kind of side effect that most health professionals want to warn about.
 Let’s be honest, no one wants to have spells of fuzzy brain or forgetfulness.
 If a physician or pharmacist cautions a patient that a new medicine might impact cognitive function in a negative way, that person might opt out of the program.

 The Confusion Factor Can Be Hard to Diagnose:

 It might be hard to distinguish between drug-induced cognitive dysfunction and memory loss that could be attributed to aging.
 Side effects of medications that mess with the mind may sneak up so gradually that people have a hard time recognizing them.

 How would you even know if your medicine is messing with your mind?
 “Brain fog” is not in the official FDA list of side effects.
 Nonetheless, most people know what this phrase means.
 This adverse reaction makes it harder to concentrate or think clearly.
 Solving problems can become overwhelming.

-The FDA refers to such side effects with the following language:
+The FDA refers to cognitive dysfunction with the following language:

 difficulty with concentration or attention, confusion, “thinking abnormal,” language problems (including word-finding difficulties), slowed thinking, memory impairment, amnesia, speech disorder, lethargy, disturbance in attention and disorientation.